wamp-proto/wamp-proto/spec/basic.md

 pattern = re.compile(r"^(([0-9a-z_]+\.)|\.)*([0-9a-z_]+)?$")
 ```

 > Following the suggested regular expression will make URI components valid identifiers in most languages (modulo URIs starting with a digit and language keywords) and the use of lower-case only will make those identifiers unique in languages that have case-insensitive identifiers.
-Following this suggestion can allow implementations to map topics, procedures and errors to the language enviroment in a completely transparent way.
+Following this suggestion can allow implementations to map topics, procedures and errors to the language environment in a completely transparent way.

 **Reserved URIs**